-BROWARD COUNTY VICE MAYOR
+BROWARD COUNTY MAYOR

 Beam Furr grew up in Hallandale, lives in Hollywood and taught school in Pembroke Pines.
 These cities are Broward County Commission District 6.